 - 2.2 CM Offer programs and opportunities that stimulate interest and grow the CM program - 2.2.1 Increase student extracurricular involvement in student organizations (ongoing) - August 2016: Tracking began fall 2015; compare year-over-year numbers ongoing as part of annual retreat in August 2016 - August 2017: During annual retreat analysis, realized that tracking was not as detailed in AY 2016-2017; Need to investigate better options to collect data by May 2018 - August 2018: Students leaders attended AGC Annual Meeting in New Orleans.
 Students also were actively engaged in multiple ASHRAE and MCA events around the country.
 Student engagement appears to by on the rise, but tracking data is still an issue.
 Student groups were able to collect meeting attendance each semester, but names and hours of students working on extracurricular events was not as detailed.
-New push this year will focus on getting underclass (especially those in TCM 121 and TCM 221) engaged in club activities early in the fall semester. - August 2019: Students leaders attended AGC Annual Meeting in Denver.
+New push this year will focus on getting underclass (especially those in TCM 121 and TCM 221) engaged in club activities early in the fall semester. - August 2019: Student leaders attended AGC Annual Meeting in Denver.
 Students also were actively engaged in multiple ASHRAE and MCA events around the country.
 Student engagement appears to be on the rise, but tracking data is still an issue.
-Efforts to focus on getting underclass involved seem to be working. - August 2020: Students leaders attended AGC Annual Meeting in Las Vegas where the earned a national award for Emerging Student Chapter.
+Efforts to focus on getting the underclassmen involved seem to be working. - August 2020: Student leaders attended AGC Annual Meeting in Las Vegas where they earned a national award for the Emerging Student Chapter.
 Students also were actively engaged in multiple ASHRAE and MCA events around the country.
 Student engagement appears to be on the rise, but the impacts of COVID-19 will likely cause longterm setbacks.
-Continue as much efforts in this area as possible. - August 2021: Student engagement was noticeably down this year.
+Continue as many efforts in this area as possible. - August 2021: Student engagement was noticeably down this year.
 While construction club meetings were still held face-to-face, attendance was down.
 The lack of food, the chance of having virtual speakers, and the fact that students don't want to come back to campus to wear a mask were all issues.
 However, the program did offer a new program from Mr. Joswick called "Meet the Professional".
 This new event was held every two weeks with various industry professionals talking with the freshman about various topics.
-While participation was relatively low, the students who did attend remarked how valuable the spearker series was. - 2.2.2 Investigate the possibility of adding course offerings to increase concentration areas (May 2018) - August 2018: Concentration areas were deleted because of feedback from students and employers.
+While participation was relatively low, the students who did attend remarked how valuable the speaker series was. - August 2022: Student engagement was up slightly from a year ago.
+Attendance at Construction Club meetings was noticeably lower than pre-pandemic, and the number of students participating in student competition teams was up considerably.
+The "Meet the Professional" was continued. - 2.2.2 Investigate the possibility of adding course offerings to increase concentration areas (May 2018) - August 2018: Concentration areas were deleted because of feedback from students and employers.
 In addition, faculty noted that students were not taking full advantage of the different areas.
 Approved program changes now require BIM, Soft Skills, and an advanced MEP course instead of the 9 hours of emphasis. - ITEM CLOSED

-Goal 3: Strengthen Community and Industry Engagement Departmental Objectives:
+Goal 3: Strengthen Community and Industry Engagement